-Osborne admitted that in his statement that it will take the government two years longer to close the budget deficit.
-The national debt as a percentage of gross domestic product won’t start to fall until the 2016-2017 financial year.
+The national debt as a percentage of gross domestic product won’t start falling until the 2016-17 fiscal year.

-Fitch, one of the three mayor American credit rating agencies, announced that Britain’s credibility had been damaged by the new forecasts and it would review its appraisal of British creditworthiness early next year.
-It already has Britain’s AAA rating on a negative outlook.
+Fitch, one of the three major credit rating agencies, said Britain’s credibility has been damaged.
+It plans to review its appraisal of Britain’s creditworthiness early next year.